Uvalde school district still uses alert system lawmakers cited as faulty - NewsBreak

 In the event of bailouts, lockdowns in the district would occur.
 However, the report notes the Raptor system “does not differentiate its signals between bailouts and other kinds of alerts, such as an active shooter situation.”

-Additionally, because the Raptor system is activated via a phone app, faculty at Uvalde CISD “did not always reliably receive the Raptor alerts” either because of poor wi-fi or teachers not carrying their phones.RELATED: Texas lawmakers file ‘panic alert system’ bill for school safety
+Additionally, because the Raptor system is activated via a phone app, faculty at Uvalde CISD “did not always reliably receive the Raptor alerts” either because of poor wi-fi or teachers not carrying their phones.Tornadoes touch down in Liberal and across Kansas

 Uvalde parent Adam Martinez said he was shocked when he learned the district is still using the Raptor system after a meeting with the interim superintendent.